 Prescription opioids (like hydrocodone, oxycodone, and morphine) are generally prescribed for acute pain, injuries, surgeries and medical procedures.
 While these medications can reduce pain during short-term use, they come with serious risks including addiction and death from overdose.

 If you are scheduled for surgery, your doctor will likely discuss your post-operative medications with you.
-If you are prescribed a narcotic, the prescription must be filled within 24 hours of when it is written for you.
+If you are prescribed a narcotic, the prescription must be filled within 7 days of when it was written for you.
+See the HRS 329 UNIFORM CONTROLLED SUBSTANCES ACT.

 QUESTIONS TO ASK YOUR DOCTOR